 How Do You Legally Avoid Capital Gains Tax on Property?

 Holding an investment property for a long enough period to qualify for long-term capital gain rates, selling during a low-income year to qualify for the 0% capital gains tax bracket, structuring a proper 1031 exchange, increasing your cost basis by making and documenting capital improvements, and offsetting gains by selling other investments at a loss in the same tax year all legally allow you to mitigate or eliminate capital gains on investment property.
 Experienced real estate investors utilize two or more of these techniques to control taxes on real estate transactions.
-Consulting a real estate focused CPA will best help you determine which of these techniques are best for your particular situation.
+Consulting a real estate-focused CPA will best help you determine which of these techniques is best for your particular situation.

 Helpful Tennessee Blog Articles